open/close all folders

 - About half the missions in the Syphon Filter series.
 In Rhoemer's Base, unlike most, getting spotted doesn't cause an immediate Game Over, but puts the base guards on full alert, making your task much harder.
 Another "stealth not explicitly required" mission is the Aljir Prison Escape level, if you alert the guards in the last part, Gregorov will most likely be killed, causing mission failure.
 In Omega Strain's first Yemen mission, you are disguised as a civilian and must keep your weapon holstered to avoid blowing your cover, also, one of the optional objectives requires that you stealth-snipe a certain terrorist.

-- The PSP Turn Based Strategy release Wild ARMs XF has obligatory stealth sequences.
-Fortunately, the game establishes the guards' logic instead of forcing you to trial-and-error it (I'm looking at you, The Legend of Zelda: The Wind Waker), graphically highlights whichever hex tiles the guards are currently observing (I'm looking at you, Indigo Prophecy), and knows you might have to fall back on trial-and-error, and makes that easy.
+- Wild ARMs XF has obligatory stealth sequences.
+Fortunately, the game establishes the guards' logic instead of forcing you to trial-and-error it (I'm looking at you, The Legend of Zelda: The Wind Waker), graphically highlights whichever hex tiles the guards are currently observing (I'm looking at you, Fahrenheit), and knows you might have to fall back on trial-and-error, and makes that easy.

 Wide Open Sandbox